 - Please be aware of cyclists.
 Scan in all directions, and carefully check mirrors and blind spots for cyclists.
 Make eye contact with cyclists if you can.

 - When turning right or pulling over on a bike lane, signal well in advance and yield to cyclists.

-- When crossing a bike lane to turn right or to pull to the side of the road, signal well in advance and yield to cyclists.
+- When crossing a bike lane, entering a road way or getting in and out of a parking spot, do a shoulder check, signal well in advance and yield to cyclists.

 - If there is no shoulder, or it is an unsafe shoulder, a cyclist will have to ride to the left of the white line.

 - Stay Alert!
 Keep your phone and other distractions out of sight.

 - Scan for cyclists before opening your door to prevent injury and fines.